SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 == Description ==

-**[SQweb]("https://www.sqweb.com") makes it easy to earn money from your readers, rather than ads.**
+**[Multipass]("https://www.multipass.net") makes it easy to earn money from your readers, rather than ads.**

-With SQweb you can:
+With Multipass you can:

 - **Find out how much revenue you're losing from adblocking**, with detailed analytics per browser and device ;
 - **Detect adblockers and show them the message of your choice**, to tell them that you're offering an alternative ;
 - **Set up a simple subscription system, and/or paywall**, so that your readers can access the ad-free version of your site, and premium content if you have any.

 Our plugin allows you to be fully set up within minutes.
-All SQweb users will then be able to enjoy the premium version of your website.
+All Multipass users will then be able to enjoy the premium version of your website.

-SQweb-enabled websites need this plugin to manage the display of ads and premium content.
+Multipass-enabled websites need this plugin to manage the display of ads and premium content.
 Installing the plugin is also required for subscribers signin, signup and tracking.

 Their monthly subscriptions are then shared between visited websites, on a time based ratio.